 • 4.
 A fantastic phone referral from my co-teacher.

-What happens on your first interview with a Korean college?
+What happens on your first University Job Interview in Korea?

 For Korean colleges, the first interview is to win department approval.
 But when Korea’s not sure if they want you, they make you jump through the hoops of ‘song and dance’.
 You gotta sell yourself.